swank-rats/image-processing/README.md

 Installation and project setup
 -------------------
 To get this project running you need [OpenCV 2.4.9](http://opencv.org/).
 We developed on Windows 7 by using Visual Studio 2013 as IDE and the Microsoft Visual C++ Compiler 18.00.21005.1 for x86 platform.
 The installation instructions are for Visual Studio 2013 and Windows.
-You may also need to install [CMake](http://www.cmake.org/).

 1. Download [OpenCV](http://opencv.org/)
 2. Install OpenCV on your computer.
 The installation is quite easy because in case you are also using Windows you can use the pre-build libraries.